 The first episode, “Living Black” tipped off the season with shocking evidence that there is not enough black ownership and that we are not making a conscious effort to invest in black-owned businesses.

-Killer Mike called to action that we all make Friday’s “Black Friday,” meaning we, including allies (non-minorities), must make an effort to invest in black-owned businesses.
+Killer Mike called to action that we all make Friday’s “Black Friday,” meaning we, including allies, must make an effort to invest in black-owned businesses.

-Killer Mike’s effort to end racism and discrimination is a consistent theme throughout the Netflix series.
-He aimed to mend bridges and break down barriers; from gang members to elderly white people.
+Killer Mike’s effort to expose racism and discrimination is a consistent theme throughout the Netflix series.
+He aimed to remedy these issues.
+He gathered with different people, from gang members to elderly white people.

 Just when I thought he had outdone himself, he managed to advocate for education reform.
 “F**ck School” is an episode where Killer Mike attempted to revamp the education system by teaching younger children to think realistically and teaching adults vocational skills with an uncanny erotic technique.

 To sum it all up, Killer Mike is just like the rest of us that try to make a difference within these broken institutions in the United States of America and overseas.
 If you are interested in the show tune in!
 Let me know what you think.